jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ### Time Commitment

-1.5-4.5 hours per day for a week (depending on which classes one wishes to attend)
+1\.5-4.5 hours per day for a week (depending on which classes one wishes to attend)

 ### Cost: Free

 Grass STEM is pleased to provide this camp for free!
 We want this opportunity to be available to everyone.

-### Teachers: Jerry Tan, Steven Tan, Owen Wang, and Alex Wang
+### Teachers: Jerry Tan, Steven Tan, Alex Wang, and Owen Wang

-Jerry, Steven, Owen, and Alex will be teaching this camp.
+Jerry, Steven, Alex, and Owen will be teaching this camp.
 Learn more about them [here](https://grass-stem.com/about/).